hanacoinproject/hanacoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [MonacoinTalk](https://monacointalk.io/) forums.
+* Discuss on the [HanacoinTalk](https://hanacointalk.io/) forums.
-* Discuss general Monacoin development on #monacoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=monacoin-dev).
+* Discuss general Hanacoin development on #hanacoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=hanacoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)